 Resort Hop the Disney Resorts

-Hop on some good old Disney Transportation and take in the sights.
+You can Resort Hop at Disney World via some good old Disney Transportation and take in the sights.
 Especially if you’re looking to get out of the heat and away from the crowds.
 You can jump on the monorail and visit each of the monorail resorts.
-Or try out the new Disney Skyliner Gondola, open fall 2019, and head to the skyliner resorts.
+Or try out the skyliner to visit the Disney Skyliner Gondola Resorts.
 Be sure to check out the pools, the balconies, the gift shops and the restaurants.
-We love Caribbean Beach for some island time and Sebastian’s Bistro.
+We love Caribbean Beach Resort for some island time and Sebastian’s Bistro.

 Boat Rides, Monorails and the Disney Skyliner Gondola